Frequently Asked Questions

 With proper attention to diet, oral self-care, regular dental check-ups, and the correct use of mouthguards to prevent injury, the need for fillings can be eliminated, and the frequency of filling re-placement can be extended.

 Yes, baby teeth should be filled to prevent toothaches, to maintain the baby teeth for eating, and to hold the right amount of space for the adult teeth.
 If the baby teeth are going to be exfoliated (fall out) soon, then it is not always necessary to fill the teeth.
 This should be discussed with your dentist.

-A crown (also known as a “cap”), is a specialised restoration that covers and wraps around the tooth.
+A crown (also known as a “cap”), is a dental restoration treatment that covers and wraps around the tooth.
 It is used to rebuild and strengthen heavily filled or decayed teeth and to protect these teeth from the potential of cracking and splitting.
 It also has the advantage of allowing the dentist to make improvements in the appearance of the tooth .

 Crowns are made by a dental technician based on a set of moulds made by your dentist.
 It can be made from gold or porcelain, or a mixed of both.